davelively14/locorum/README.md

 # Locorum

-Current version on GitHub: 0.4
+Current version on GitHub: 0.4.1a

 Check local listings, assess accuracy, fix issues.

 For development, visit [`localhost:4000`](http://localhost:4000) from your browser.

-For deployed v0.4, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.
+For deployed v0.4.0, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

+## v0.4.1 to do list

 ## v0.5 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages